 Tag Archives: Luke

-October 25, 2023 Bible Study — That Which Is Hidden Will Be Revealed, so Be Careful How You Listen
+October 25, 2024 Bible Study — Consider Carefully How You Listen

 Today, I am reading and commenting on Luke 8.